High Card: Season 1 (2023)

+Season 2 (2024)

 Print

 A manga and novel adaptation of the franchise have been announced.
-The side story manga, titled High Card -♢9 No Mercy, began serialization in Square Enix's online manga magazine Manga UP! on August 31, 2022.
+The side story manga, titled High Card -♢9 No Mercy, began serialization in Square Enix's online manga magazine Manga Up! on August 31, 2022.
+The manga's chapters have been collected into two tankōbon volumes as of July 5, 2024.
+The manga is set to end with the release of its third volume.

 Drama CD

 A drama CD adaptation of the franchise was released on December 3, 2021.